Read time: 3 to 5 minutes

 How can a financial plan help?

-You don’t have to plan alone
+You don't have to figure it all out alone

 1 Source: EBRI (Employee Benefit Research Institute).
 Retiree Reflections.
 2022.

-6 To be eligible for Personal Advisor, you must have one of the following:
+3 To be eligible for Personal Advisor, you must have one of the following:

 - $250,000 or more in your employer-sponsored retirement plan at Vanguard.